xkasprx/Simple-Product-API/README.md

 _Note: Included is a `database.sql` file that can also be utilized._

-5. Update `appsettings.json` with your connection string.
+5. Update `appsettings.json` with your connection string - don't forget to remove `.template` from the file name.
 6. Trust HTTPS dev certificate:

    ```bash